Mythili-Mb/portfolio/README.md

 # Java FullStack Developer

-•	Over 7 years of experience in designing, developing, and deploying scalable web and enterprise applications using Java/JEE, Spring Boot, and AWS across various domains.
-Proficient in building cloud-native solutions and dynamic front-end interfaces with modern frameworks like Angular and ReactJS.
+Experienced Full Stack Developer with 7+ years of expertise in building scalable, cloud-native solutions for web and enterprise applications.
+Proficient in Java/JEE, Spring Boot, and Microservices Architecture, delivering high-performance backend systems with secure RESTful APIs.
+Skilled in developing modern front-end interfaces using Angular 11 and ReactJS, ensuring seamless user experiences.
-•	Java Backend Development: Built scalable backend systems using Java, Spring Boot, and RESTful APIs, ensuring high performance and security.
-•	Front-End Development: Developed responsive UIs with Angular 11, ReactJS, and modern JavaScript frameworks, focusing on performance and usability.
-•	Microservices Architecture: Designed and deployed microservices with Spring Cloud, implementing service discovery, load balancing, and fault tolerance
-•	AWS Cloud Expertise: Deployed applications on AWS using EC2, S3, Lambda, RDS, and CloudFormation, optimizing scalability and cost-efficiency.
-•	Serverless Computing: Built serverless solutions with AWS Lambda and API Gateway, reducing infrastructure management and improving scalability.
-•	DevOps & CI/CD: Automated CI/CD pipelines using Jenkins, GitLab CI/CD, and AWS Code Pipeline to streamline deployments and ensure faster releases.
+Extensive AWS Cloud expertise with hands-on experience in deploying solutions using EC2, S3, Lambda, RDS, and CloudFormation, optimizing scalability, security, and cost-efficiency.
+Adept at serverless architecture using AWS Lambda and API Gateway, reducing infrastructure overhead.
+Proficient in DevOps practices, automating CI/CD pipelines using Jenkins, GitLab CI/CD, and AWS CodePipeline to streamline deployments.
-•	Containerization & Orchestration: Deployed scalable applications using Docker and Kubernetes, managing clusters and creating Helm charts.
-•	Database Management: Designed and optimized relational databases (MySQL, PostgreSQL, Oracle) and NoSQL databases (MongoDB, Redis).
-•	Real-Time Data Processing: Integrated Apache Kafka and ActiveMQ to enable real-time communication and event-driven microservices.
-•	API Security & Authentication: Implemented OAuth 2.0, JWT, and Spring Security to secure APIs and protect sensitive data.
+Expert in containerization and orchestration with Docker and Kubernetes, managing clusters and creating Helm charts for efficient deployment.
+Strong focus on API security, implementing OAuth 2.0, JWT, and Spring Security to protect sensitive data.
+Skilled in real-time data processing using Apache Kafka and ActiveMQ, ensuring reliable communication between services.
-•	Monitoring & Observability: Set up cloud monitoring using AWS CloudWatch, Prometheus, and Grafana to track performance and system health.
-•	Automated Testing & Quality Assurance: Ensured code quality with JUnit, Mockito, Selenium, and Postman for automated testing and API validation.
-•	Infrastructure as Code (IaC): Managed cloud infrastructure using AWS CloudFormation and Terraform, enabling reproducible and scalable deployments.
-•	Messaging Systems: Implemented ActiveMQ and Apache Kafka for asynchronous messaging between microservices.
-•	Technical Leadership: Led Agile teams, conducted sprint planning, and mentored team members in Java, AWS, and DevOps best practices.
-•	Version Control & Build Tools: Managed repositories using Git, GitHub, SVN, and automated builds with Maven and Gradle.
-•	Java 8 & Functional Programming: Leveraged Java 8 features like Streams, Lambda expressions, and Optional to write clean, efficient code.
-•	API Documentation & Integration: Created API documentation using Swagger and tested integrations with Postman for seamless front-end collaboration.
-•	AWS Security Best Practices: Configured IAM roles, VPCs, and security groups to enforce secure access control across cloud environments.
+Passionate about delivering high-quality, scalable solutions, improving operational efficiency, and leading Agile teams with a focus on best practices in Java, DevOps, and cloud architecture.

 ### Education